state-of-the-art/BlendNet/README.md

 * If you have a plan to use a cloud provider:
     * Google Cloud Platform (GCP)
         * Installed `Google Cloud SDK`
+        * gcloud credentials (user or service account)
         * Existing project with activated compute api
-        * gcloud credentials (user or service account)
         * Quotas ready to run planned amount of resources
+    * Amazon Web Services
+        * Installed `AWS CLI V2`
+        * Configured aws tool access key

 ## Purpose